MikaelWeiss/patterns-and-data-structures/GenStatem/Dipper.md

 Step 6: Robust response to system commands and errors.
 GenStatem can jump to specific state like Gate Opening, reguardless of it's current state.
 OTP Dipper said:
 Thank you.
-Now let’s continue the assessment.
+Now let's continue the assessment.

 Explain in detail the purpose of this topic.
 Use only plain, clear language.
 Avoid any code, symbolic notation, or figurative expressions.